Ketogenic diet banner

 Low glycaemic index treatment (LGIT)

 This diet focuses on how carbohydrates affect the level of glucose in the blood (the glycaemic index), as well as the amount of carbohydrate eaten.
-Approximate portion sizes are used rather than food being weighed or measured.
+Approximate portion sizes are used rather than food being weighed.

 Is this a healthy way to eat?